AudiLiew/dididadada/__src/views/posts/2019/12-baby-bonus.md

   </li>
 </ol>

+### How to Receive the Baby Bonus Cash Gift?

+To receive the cash gift, you'll need to provide the bank account details when you <a href="https://www.babybonus.msf.gov.sg/parent/web/enrolment-instruction?_afrLoop=18416975738619105&_afrWindowMode=0&_afrWindowId=null#%40%3F_afrWindowId%3Dnull%26_afrLoop%3D18416975738619105%26_afrWindowMode%3D0%26_adf.ctrl-state%3D6duztwbsm_13" target="_blank" rel="noopener">join the baby bonus scheme</a>.

+You can submit the form from two months before the estimated date of delivery.

+## Baby Bonus: CDA

+The second component of baby bonus is the **Child Development Account** (CDA).

+It is a special savings account which you can use for your child's **educational** needs, such as child-care centres, kindergartens, special education schools; and **healthcare** expenses, such as hospitals/clinics and pharmacies.
+You can view the list of approved institutions over <a href="https://www.babybonus.msf.gov.sg/ai-home/xhtml/layout/ListOfAI.faces" target="_blank" rel="noopener">here</a>.

+Money from this account can be used until your child turns 13, by which the balance will be transferred to a new <a href="https://www.moe.gov.sg/education/post-secondary/post-secondary-education-account/usage" target="_blank" rel="noopener">Post-Secondary Education Account (PSEA)</a>.

+### CDA First Step Grant

+The Government will start off by gifting $3,000

-## What is a CDA?
+### How to Open a CDA?

-The Child Development Account (CDA) can only be used in your child's educational and healthcare expenses.
+There are three banks that...

-You **cannot** withdraw the amount in your child's CDA as cash.
+Note: You **cannot** withdraw the amount in your child's CDA as cash.

+### How to Open a Child Development Account?

 <!--
  - https://www.msf.gov.sg/policies/Strong-and-Stable-Families/Supporting-Families/Pages/Baby-Bonus-Scheme.aspx